 Date each update, note what changed and why.
 Even a Google Doc or a Git commit history works.

 The important thing: when you change URLs on your site, update your llms.txt before the old URLs start returning 404s.
-Broken links in the file undermine the entire point of curated content.
+A broken link in the file is the one thing that actually shows up as a measurable problem, since it's the exact failure Lighthouse's audit checks for.

 What to do next